Alethio/pantheon/docs/EthStats/Lite-Network-Health-Monitor.md

 The lite version supports in-memory persistence or using Redis to persist a fixed number of blocks (by default, 3000).

-View the Network Health Monitor for the [Ethereum MainNet](https://net.ethstats.io)
+View the Network Health Monitor for the [Ethereum MainNet](https://net.ethstats.io).

 !!! note
     The EthStats Lite Block Explorer is an [Alethio product](https://aleth.io/).

+    Static local ports 80 and 3000 are used in the example of [running the Lite Network Health Monitor for a Pantheon Node](#running-lite-network-health-monitor-for-a-pantheon-node).

 ## Statistics